AFKrcher/probe/README.md

 ### Docker Builds

-**NOTE:** Please ensure that you have read and completed the steps in the [Environment Variables](#Environment-Variables) and [Build Exports](#Build-Exports) sections prior to attempting a Docker build/run.
+**NOTE:** Please ensure that you have read and completed the steps in the [Environment Variables](#Environment-Variables) section prior to attempting a Docker build or Docker run.

 #### Docker Development

-The purpose of the Docker development build is to test a production build of the application, with conenctions to hosted services suchs as MongoDB and SMTPS.
+The purpose of the Docker development build is to locally test a meteor-built intance of the application, with conenctions to hosted services suchs as MongoDB and SMTPS.
 PM2 and alpine-node are used for load-balancing, app-management, and CSP/HTTP testing.
-PM2 configration settings can be configured in the `pm2.json` file.
+PM2 configration settings can be modified in the `pm2.json` file.

-The Docker deployment is dependent on the `pm2.json` and `.env` files to describe the configuration of your meteor application.
+This Docker build is dependent on the `pm2.json` and `.env` files to describe the configuration of your meteor application.
 A pm2.example.json is provided for filling-in and a `.env.example` is provided for environmental variable configration as described in the [Environment Variables](#Environment-Variables) section of this README.

 Paste and run the following command at the root of the project to build and run a docker image of PROBE on http://localhost:3000.
 Please note that `chmod +x` may not be necessary after your first run of the bash script.